shinjuno123/one-day-one-year/README.md

 - Right square box is asking you the age you want to die.
 EX) 75 -> You want to live until age 75
 - Under the 3 squares, There is a button.
 The button is for going to a result page.
 - In result page, It describes the position of your age if we expressed a age as 24 hours or a year based on the lifespan age you wrote.
-- Next secion in the result page is about how many books you could read since 12 years old.
+- Next section in the result page is about how many books you could read since 12 years old.
-- Next secion in the result page is about how much money you could save since 12 years old.
+- Next section in the result page is about how much money you could save since 12 years old.
 - A chart to describe how long people want to live.

 ## How to start